Precipitation types | Rain, Snow, Hail, etc.

 Hailstones

 When water droplets in the lower portion of the cloud are pushed up by the updraft winds, they freeze to form hailstones.
-The hailstones keep getting bigger as more water sticks to them and freezes.
-The hailstones eventually fall due to increased weight.
+These hailstones grow larger as more supercooled water droplets collide with them and freeze.
+Eventually, when the hailstones become too heavy for the updrafts to support, they fall to the ground.

 Sleet